 The Awards ceremony begins at 6:00 P.M. and lasts approximately three hours.
 The Awards reception immediately follows the ceremony.

 We ask that all guests arrive at Lyric Opera of Chicago before 5:30 P.M.
 This will help us begin the ceremony on time.
 Guests arriving late will be seated during appropriate breaks in the program.

 Can I volunteer at the Awards?

-Event volunteering opportunities are available at the James Beard Awards Gala in Chicago on May 2; we are not seeking event volunteers for the Book, Broadcast & Journalism Awards on April 26 in New York City.
-To be considered for opportunities at the James Beard Awards Gala, please email email@example.com.
-Your name will be added to our prospective volunteer list and we will notify you when opportunities become available.
+Event volunteering opportunities are available at the James Beard Awards Gala in Chicago on May 1.
+To be considered for opportunities at the James Beard Awards Gala, please complete this volunteer form.
+We will notify you when opportunities become available.

-Culinary and wine volunteering opportunities are available at the Book, Broadcast & Journalism Awards Dinner in New York City on April 26; and at the James Beard Awards Gala in Chicago on May 2.
-CLICK HERE for for more details about culinary volunteering, and CLICK HERE for more details on wine volunteering.
+Culinary and wine volunteering opportunities are available at the Media Awards Dinner in New York City on April 25; and at the James Beard Awards Gala in Chicago on May 1.
+Check back here in March 2017 for more information on how to apply.

 Is the gala reception seated?